Lublin: Post-war period

 In the postwar years, Lublin continued to grow, tripling its population and greatly expanding its area.
-A considerable scientific and research base was established around the newly founded Maria Curie-Sklodowska University.
-A large automotive factory, Fabryka Samochodów Ciężarowych (FSO), was built in the city.
+A considerable scientific and research base was established around the newly founded Maria Curie-Skłodowska University.
+A large automotive factory, Fabryka Samochodów Ciężarowych (FSC), was built in the city.
+In 2017, the city was awarded the Europe Prize by the Parliamentary Assembly of the Council of Europe for having made exceptional efforts to spread the ideal of European unity.

 Geography

-Climate
+Lublin lies in eastern Poland on the Lublin Upland.
+The Bystrzyca river, a tributary of the Wieprz river, passes through the city and divides it into two parts: western, with a more varied relief with loess gorges, and eastern, which is flat.
+In the southern part of the city there is an artificial Zemborzyce Lake created by damming Bystrzyca.

+The area of the city is 147 km2.
+The highest point lies at a height of 235.0 m and the lowest point at a height of 163.6 m.

 Lublin has a humid continental climate (Köppen Dfb) with cold, damp winters and warm summers.

 Population

+The population of Lublin at the end of 2024 was 328,300.